West Bengal: Cities

 The capital and largest city of the state is Kolkata—the third-largest urban agglomeration and the seventh-largest city in India.
 Asansol is the second-largest city and urban agglomeration in West Bengal.

 Major planned cities of West Bengal include Bidhannagar, New Town, Kalyani, Haldia, Durgapur and Kharagpur.
 Kolkata has some planned neighbourhoods like New Garia, Tollygunge, and Lake Town.
 Siliguri is an economically important city, strategically located in the northeastern Siliguri Corridor (Chicken's Neck) of India.
-Other larger cities and towns in West Bengal are Howrah, Bardhaman, Baharampur, Jalpaiguri, Purulia and Chandannagar etc.
+Other larger cities in West Bengal are Barrackpore, Baharampur, Basirhat, Barddhaman, Howrah, Chandannagar, Jalpaiguri, Haldia and Purulia etc.

 Economy

 As of 2015, West Bengal has the sixth-highest GSDP in India.
 GSDP at current prices (base 2004–2005) has increased from Rs 2,086.56 billion in 2004–05 to Rs 8,00,868 crores in 2014–2015, reaching Rs 10,21,000 crores in 2017–18.
-GSDP percent growth at current prices varied from a low of 10.3% in 2010–2011 to a high of 17.11% in 2013–2014.
+GSDP per cent growth at current prices varied from a low of 10.3% in 2010–2011 to a high of 17.11% in 2013–2014.
 The growth rate was 13.35% in 2014–2015.
 The state's per capita income has lagged the all India average for over two decades.
 As of 2014–2015, per capita NSDP at current prices was Rs 78,903.
 Per-capita NSDP growth rate at current prices varied from 9.4% in 2010–2011 to a high of 16.15% in 2013–2014.
 The growth rate was 12.62% in 2014–2015.

 In 2015–2016, the percentage share of Gross Value Added (GVA) at factor cost by economic activity at the constant price (the base year 2011–2012) was Agriculture-Forestry and Fishery—4.84%, Industry 18.51% and Services 66.65%.
 It has been observed that there has been a slow but steady decline in the percentage share of industry and agriculture over the years.
 Agriculture is the leading economic sector in West Bengal.
 Rice is the state's principal food crop.
 Rice, potato, jute, sugarcane and wheat are the state's top five crops.
 Tea is produced commercially in northern districts; the region is well known for Darjeeling and other high-quality teas.
 State industries are localised in the Kolkata region, the mineral-rich western highlands, and the Haldia Port region.
 The Durgapur-Asansol colliery belt is home to a number of steel plants.
 Important manufacturing industries include: engineering products, electronics, electrical equipment, cables, steel, leather, textiles, jewellery, frigates, automobiles, railway coaches and wagons.
 The Durgapur centre has established several industries in the areas of tea, sugar, chemicals and fertilisers.
 Natural resources like tea and jute in nearby areas have made West Bengal a major centre for the jute and tea industries.